mohsinalimat/ios-im-with-sinchservice/README.md

 [self scrollToBottom];
 ```

 Here, we add the message to our message view's array, label it as "Incoming", reload the view data, and scroll to the bottom.
-We can do the same thing for sent messages too. just under `messageClient:didReceiveIncomingMessage:`, you'll find the method 'messageSent:recieptId:'.
+We can do the same thing for sent messages too. just under `messageClient:didReceiveIncomingMessage:`, you'll find the method `messageSent:recieptId:`.
 Add these lines:

 ```objective-c
 [_messages addObject:@[ message, @(Outgoing) ]];